bonilka/percentagePie/README.md

     'id':'pie-1', //id of dom element
    'value': 35, //interes value (35%)
-    'font': 'normal 1em Helvetica, Arial, sans-serif', //font setting for text in the pie 'borderWidth': '20', //thickness of border
+    'font': 'normal 1em Helvetica, Arial, sans-serif', //font setting for text in the pie 'borderWidth': '20', //thickness of border (px)
     'textColor': '#c0c0c0', //text color in the pie 'borderColor': '#a0ffff', //border color
-    'innerColor': '#0429ff', // background color inner the pie 'backgroundColor': '#c0c0c0' //background color of canvas }
+    'innerColor': '#0429ff', // background color inner the pie 'backgroundColor': '#c0c0c0', //background color of canvas
+    'text': true // print interes value in the pie
+}
   ```
-# a bit more
+# A bit more
 * Height of the pie calculate  based on the width of the div.
 * Plugin append canvas element to div#id.
 * PrecentagePie creates responsive circles.